 1. Prints and digital projected images entered in the Natural History Competition cannot be entered in any Ladder Competitions or the Picture of the Year Competition during the same season.
 They may, however, be used in Ladder Competitions in any other season.

-2. A maximum of 2 colour prints, 2 monochrome prints and 2 digital projected images per member may be entered.
+2. A maximum of 2 prints and 2 digital projected images per member can be entered.

 3. For the purposes of this competition, Natural History photography depicts living animals, birds and insects taken either in the wild or in zoos and wildlife parks and also living plants, whether cultivated or wild.
 Images of anyone’s family pets are excluded.